 - Recoleta (check out the weekend artesanal street fair and famous cemetery)

-- San Telmo (historical tango center with weekend artesanal street fair and the famous Plaza Dorrego)
+- San Telmo (historical tango center with weekend artesanal street fair located at the famous Plaza Dorrego)

 - Puerto Madero (stroll the renovated port area where you can sample multiple chic restaurants and shops)

 - Caminito (very touristy barrio but worth the adventure)

 - Plaza Serrano (near Malcolm in Palermo, weekend artesanal street fair)